Juan d'Ors: Biography

 In April 1984, he published an ethic and aesthetic manifesto on Tintin´s style "ligne claire" (clear line), in the Madrilenian postmodernist magazine La Luna.
 The text caused controversy and anticipated a new polemic emerging in October on the occasion of "Tintin Imaginary Museum", exhibition organized by Fundació Joan Miró in Barcelona.

 His novels Belisa y el explorador de almas and No podrás ser feliz were both successively selected in the Premio Planeta de Novela (Planeta Prizes) last vote in 1984 and 1985.
 However they were never released.
 Most of d´ Ors abundant and continuous narrative work written between his childhood and marriage still remains unpublished.

 In 1985, he started working as a voiceover actor.
-In 1988, he published his essay Tintin, Hergé... y los demás, which is considered today as a precursor text and one of the best written synthesis on the narrative and aesthetic work of the Belgian master.
+In 1988, he published his essay Tintin, Hergé... y los demás, which has been suggested as one of his successful works.
 The book was reprinted in 1989.

 In 1990, he married Mónica Rabasa who gave birth to their only son, Jorge.

-In 1991, he directed Spanish versions dubbing and took part as a singer and actor in series and films for several years.
+The following year, he directed Spanish versions dubbing and took part as a singer and actor in series and films for several years.

-The translation of the play Pour un oui ou pour un non by the French writer Nathalie Sarraute was published in 1994 and welcomed by specialized critics as Lorenzo López Sancho, in ABC.
-Being the first Spanish version of the text, an adapted Mexican version enriched with Juan d´Ors notes was known years later in that country.

 In 1999, he separated from his wife.

-In 2003, Juan d´Ors established himself as a singer, overcoming his deceased father´s curse, who died in 1995, against his main vocation.

-Progressively, he became surrounded by the grand musicians needed in each occasion, depending on his own musical evolution: Olivier Chauzu, Adán Latonda, Gonzalo Rabasa, Jordi Pinyol, Albert Anguela, Félix Arribas, Daniel García, Costanzo Laini, Donato Goyeneche, Tomás Álvarez ... among others.
-Together they spread out all the sensibility and imagination necessary, they also used different types of promotion strategies.
+Progressively, he became surrounded by the fellow musicians needed in each occasion, depending on his own musical evolution: Olivier Chauzu, Adán Latonda, Gonzalo Rabasa, Jordi Pinyol, Albert Anguela, Félix Arribas, Daniel García, Costanzo Laini, Donato Goyeneche, Tomás Álvarez etc. Together they spread out all the sensibility and imagination necessary, they also used different types of promotion strategies.